serialfuzzer/XDOS/README.md

 # XDOS
-Test for Cross Site Denial of Service Vulnerabilities
+Test for Cross Site Denial of Service vulnerability

 # How to use?